What are trace flags in SQL Server?

-SQL Server trace flags are configuration handles that can enable or disable a specific SQL Server characteristic or to change a particular SQL Server behavior.
+SQL Server trace flags are configuration handles that can enable or disable specific SQL Server characteristics or change a particular SQL Server behavior.

 Trace flags may also be recommended by Microsoft Support to address behavior that is negatively impacting a specific workload.

-It is possible to make SQL perform better by enabling or disabling some of them.
+It is possible to make SQL Server perform better by enabling or disabling some of them.

 How to check for enabled trace flags?